Psychotherapy is also known as ‘Talk Therapy’ and treats deep mental issues and ailments.

 If the answer to these questions is ‘yes’, then it’s quite certain, you need some support to bring back the balance required for normalcy.

 Of course, they can and their support is extremely crucial during the journey towards getting better.
-However, there is a marked difference in speaking with another layperson and an expert trained to understand and handle issues related to mental health.
+However, there is a marked difference in speaking with another layperson, and an expert trained to understand and handle issues related to mental health.

 Mental disturbances could also be pathological, meaning there could be a presence of a mental disorder for which medication, apart from regular therapy, may be necessary.
+In which case, the therapist will refer you to a Psychiatrist, who can prescribe medication.

-Either way, a professional is a far better bet, in such matters, than the friendly neighbourhood ‘go to’ person because the help needed could be far more than that person can give.
+Either way, a professional is a far better bet, in such matters, than the friendly neighbourhood ‘go to’ person because the help needed, could be far more than that person can give.

 The most important aspect here is YOUR admittance and acceptance of the issue and willingness to work on it.
 That’s half the battle won!
 The rest is what I’m here to help you take care of.